LinkedSoftwareDependencies/Article-System-Components/content/introduction.md

 makes it easy for developers to understand software, as it makes software resemble real-world mechanisms with interacting physical objects.
-Most OO languages enable [object composition](cite:cites designpatterns), a flexible pattern for managing object object relationships, where objects can be contained within other objects.
+Most OO languages enable [object composition](cite:cites designpatterns), a flexible pattern for managing object relationships, where objects can be contained within other objects.

 A popular technique to manage the composition of objects is called [_Dependency Injection_ (DI)](cite:cites DependencyInjection).